 NorthlandsIndigenous Princess Pageant

-Northlands and representatives of Treaty Six are pleased to be hosting the Northlands Indigenous Princess Pageant Princess to showcase and embrace indigenous culture at K-Days and throughout the year at Northlands events.
+Northlands and representatives of Treaty Six are pleased to be hosting the Northlands Indigenous Princess Pageant to showcase and embrace indigenous culture at K-Days and throughout the year at Northlands events.
 The partnership provides an opportunity to educate the community regarding Treaty Six, as well as local indigenous culture and history.
-In continuation of the festivities and the 1st annual K-Days Pow Wow presented by the Alexis Nakota Sioux Nation, Northlands is enthusiastic that the Northlands Indigenous Princess Pageant is an important addition to the programing that will enhance and elevate that partnership but also provide an ambassador for Northlands to build the relations within the community.
+In continuation of the festivities and the second annual K-Days Pow Wow presented by the Alexis Nakota Sioux Nation, Northlands is enthusiastic that the Northlands Indigenous Princess Pageant is an important addition to the programing that will enhance and elevate that partnership but also provide an ambassador for Northlands to build the relations within the community.

 The Northlands Indigenous Princess Pageant hopes to encourage and continue to develop native/indigenous girls/women as community leaders/ambassadors while educating Edmontonians and keeping traditional native traditions alive.

 The primary goal will be to engage the Northlands Indigenous Princess throughout the year as an ambassador of goodwill for Northlands, where she will attend numerous appearances and events to educate the community while developing her communication skills through teaching and sharing in rich traditions, culture, and heritage of the Indigenous people.

 Events may include but are not limited to:

 - Canadian Derby – August 2017